 Exploring “Twin Falls Farm”

 There are birds aplenty, and a variety of buck, otter, trees, and other wonderful plants.
-Every season has its chance to show of some spectacular show of flowers: be it Clivias, Scadoxuses, Plectranthis or Impatiens, to name a few.
+Every season has its chance to show off some spectacular display of flowers: be it Clivias, Scadoxuses, Plectranthis or Impatiens, to name a few.

 Situated a bit further up the main road, on the section of the farm called “Mholweni”, is a dam just off the road to Victor and Jennie Shaw’s home.
 A delightful place to spend a number of hours.
 Pack a picnic lunch, fishing rods and bathing costume.